SarahYuu/Conway-s-Game-of-Life/readme.md

-The Game of Life is an infinite, two- dimensional grid of square cells, each of which is in one of two possible states: live or dead (or populated and unpopulated, respectively).
+The Game of Life is an infinite, two-dimensional grid of square cells, each of which is in one of two possible states: live or dead (or populated and unpopulated, respectively).
 Every cell interacts with its eight neighbours and transitions as time progresses.

 How to start the game:
 ```gradle build```